uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

 MXCSR control and status register
 ---------------------------------

 It is strongly recommended to have the ``Flush to Zero`` and ``Denormals are Zero`` mode of the MXCSR control and status register enabled for each thread before calling the sampling, gradient, or interval API functions.
 Otherwise, under some circumstances special handling of denormalized floating point numbers can significantly reduce application and Open VKL performance.
-The driver parameter ``flushDenormals`` or environment variable ``OPENVKL_FLUSH_DENORMALS`` can be used to toggle this mode; by default it is enabled.
+The device parameter ``flushDenormals`` or environment variable ``OPENVKL_FLUSH_DENORMALS`` can be used to toggle this mode; by default it is enabled.
 Alternatively, when using Open VKL together with the Intel® Threading Building Blocks, it is sufficient to execute the following code at the beginning of the application main thread (before the creation of the ``tbb::task_scheduler_init`` object):

 ::